hbctraining/Intro-to-Shell/lessons/04_loops_and_scripts.md

 ## Automating with Scripts

-Now that you've learned how to use loops and variables, let's put this processing power to work.
+Now we're ready to incorporate these new concepts into a complex shell script and put this processing power to work.
 Imagine, if you will, a script that will run a series of commands that would do the following for us each time we get a new data set:

 - Use for loop to iterate over each FASTQ file
 - Generate a prefix to use for naming our output files